Ajay-Kumar-9/Spotify-clone/README.md

+#Spotify Clone!
-This is just a basic spotify clone !
+This is just a basic spotify project for front end!